163 Participants Needed

 The trial protocol does not specify whether participants must stop taking their current medications.

-Is pulse oximetry safe for newborns with different skin pigmentations?
+What evidence suggests that pulse oximetry is effective for measuring oxygenation in newborns with different skin pigmentations?

 This trial is for newborns less than 10 days old in intensive care with an arterial catheter or those undergoing blood gas sampling.
 It's not for babies with abnormal hemoglobin levels or when SpO2 can't be measured in the same limb as the catheter.